Love of Wisdom: An Introduction to Philosophy

 Taught by Megan Lilien

 Energy is everywhere, manifesting in various forms all around us, from the depths of the earth to the skies above and everywhere in between.
 This hands-on course integrates chemistry with multiple scientific disciplines, including biology, physics, and engineering to comprehensively explore the fascinating world of energy.
-From photosynthesis to fossil fuels and nuclear energy, scholars will build a foundation of knowledge and develop models of energy through experiments, field trips, and debates.
+From photosynthesis to fossil fuels and nuclear energy, scholars will build a foundation of knowledge and develop models of energy through experiments, field trips, projects, and simulations.
 Scholars will apply this knowledge to solve global energy problems, one of the most important questions of the 21st century.
 If you’re passionate about science and eager to contribute to shaping a sustainable future, this class is designed for you!

-Taught by Michael Kersulov
+Taught by Michael Limmer

-Taught by Jenn Fisher
+Taught by Matthew Matheney

-Taught by Michael Koscielniak
+Taught by Jessie Menchak

 Taught by Brian Stuhlman